10 Best Tips for Taking Pet Photos with Your Phone

 But to take a great pet photo, get down to their level.
 Your photos will be much more interesting as you show the world from your dog’s perspective.
 This helps to establish a connection and gives a more intimate feel to the image.

-4. Get in Close
+4. Get in Close and Avoid the Zoom

 5. Focus on the eyes

+Sharp, bright eyes instantly make a photo stand out.
 The eyes are often the most expressive part of a pet's face.
 Ensure the eyes are in sharp focus by tapping on your phone screen to set the focus point.
 This will help draw attention to their emotions and make the photo more captivating.

 Remember you can always delete poor images so don’t be shy about taking a lot of pictures of your pet at one time.
 You are more likely to get a “keeper” and have several great options to choose from.
-I took many images of the dog playing but ultimately chose the last one as my keeper.
-I liked the water splashing, his body position and the expression of sheer joy on his face.

 9. Use the Rule Of Thirds

 Good composition is important for great photos.
 One of the most common rules of composition is the “rule of thirds” in which placing the subject off centre makes for a more interesting image.
-Imagine a grid over your image using two horizontal lines and two vertical lines, as shown here.
-Then position the dog in line with one of the vertical lines or where the vertical and horizontal meet.

 On the photo to the left you can see the grid lines with the dog placed on a vertical line and the eye placed directly on the horizontal line clearly showing the rule of thirds.